hvag/blog/kubernetes.md

     * AmazonVPCFullAccess
     * AmazonRoute53FullAccess

-  * AWS - Create a S3 bucket to contain kops state
+  * Create a S3 bucket to contain kops state

-  * AWS - Configure a kubernetes subdomain Route 53.
+  * Configure a kubernetes subdomain Route 53.
 We will use **deviceName.kubernetes.domainName.com**